afsharhadis123/tic-tac-toe/README.md

  -  [X] The resetGame function is called when the "Reset" button is clicked.
 This function sets the winner variable to null, resets the board array to an array of empty strings, and sets the textContent of all the squares on the board to an empty string (squares[i].textContent = '';).

- -  [X] The resetBoard function is called when the "Reset" button is clicked.
-This function resets the board array to an array of empty strings, sets the textContent of all the squares on the board to an empty string, sets the winner variable to null, and sets the currentPlayer variable back to playerX.

     <img src="https://plus.unsplash.com/premium_photo-1671493286804-92cbe5ed1b6c?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1074&q=80" alt="end" class="">